Last updated on February 11th, 2025

 If you go to Seville

-There are many tourists in during Holy Week in Seville, so if you go, book your hotel well in advance and expect to pay higher rates.
+There are many tourists during Holy Week in Seville, so if you go, book your hotel well in advance and expect to pay higher rates.
 While not all the bars and restaurants are closed, you will want to make reservations.
 Find a hotel here.

 Join the Expat Sevilla group on Facebook (it’s in English) and download the El Penitente app for timetables (it is in Spanish).
 You can also rent balconies for viewing; I noticed some of 60 euros including tapas.
 Television station 101 Sevilla has live broadcasts of the procession.